Kids via Surrogacy: roadblocks and success of building a two dad family

 The moral of the story

 Go through the process the state or province directs you.
 Work with those who maintain family records and deal with like situations daily.
 Push back.
 Get clear answers and clear guidelines from those who manage the process.
 Don’t lose hope.
-There are people, such as a social worker or Department of Health who can and will help.
+There are incredible people, such as a social worker or Department of Health clerk, who can and will help.

 Even though the road may be long and bumpy, don’t be discouraged.
 Create the family you never thought possible.
 Two dads, two moms, one of each, fly solo… There are so many types of families.
 All a baby needs is a loving home to welcome it and a family willing to do the work.
 The other pieces will fall into place.